 Course of Study – Bachelor of Arts in General Letters

-Upon application for graduation, students completing this degree will submit a portfolio containing summative assessment assignments from two of their 300-level or above courses, and a reflection paper in which the student discusses those assignments in relation to their learning across the degree.
+In addition to the requirements listed below, students completing this degree must submit a portfolio containing summative assessment assignments from two of their L&S 300-level or above courses, and a reflection paper in which the student discusses those assignments in relation to their learning across the degree.
+The student may submit this portfolio at any time after declaring this degree; it is best to submit it before or at the same time as applying for graduation.

 College of Letters and Science Requirements